Securing The Transport Industry

 This works out to around one million pounds worth of goods stolen every month.
 With more deliveries happening than ever before as the world recovers from Covid 19. there are also more opportunities for someone to steal from you!

 BSI, TT Club and TAPA EMEA the Transport Asset Protection Association have previously noted that since the beginning of the COVID-19 pandemic in 2020 a growing number of thefts from facilities and, most notably, from trucks loaded with cargo and parked outside of parking facilities and ferry ports have been occurring.

-The table below represents the increase in road freight across the EU between 2019 and 2021 as Covid restrictions eased.
-Greece and Slovakia were the only countries to experience negative growth while Poland and Bulgaria exprienced substantial increases.
+The table represents the increase in road freight across the EU between 2019 and 2021 as Covid restrictions eased.
+Greece and Slovakia were the only countries to experience negative growth while Poland and Bulgaria experienced substantial increases.